The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Introduction

 We therefore have a generalization of neural networks where capacity is controlled, from which we can glean insights about conventional networks that have sufficient representational power for a given modeling task.
 Surprisingly, despite using Gaussian processes as the primary hierarchical component, we prove that \emph{Deep GP converge to (single-layer) GP in their infinite width limit} (\cref{thm:dgp_gp}).
 Troubling implications immediately ensue: large width is strictly detrimental to Deep GP, as the limiting model collapses to a shallower version of itself.
 We support this theorem with an analysis of neural network and Deep GP posteriors, which \emph{become less adaptable as width increases}.
 Specifically, we show that the posterior mean corresponds to a mixture of functions drawn from data-dependent (and thus adaptive) reproducing kernel Hilbert spaces, formalizing the above claim from \citet{neal1995bayesian}.
 As width increases, this mixture collapses to the data-independent kernel of the limiting GP, implying that wider models have less feature learning.
 Finally, we present a novel tail analysis which indicates that \emph{width and depth have opposite effects}: depth accentuates non-Gaussianity, sharpening peaks and fattening tails, whereas width increases Gaussianity (\cref{thm:mean_concentration,thm:tails}).

 Our theoretical results hold for Deep GP and conventional (parametric) neural networks alike.
-Experiments confirm that--- after a model achieves sufficient capacity---\emph{width becomes harmful to model fit and performance}.
-For nonparametric Deep GP, a width of 1 or 2 often achieves the best performance and fit.
-Neural networks naturally require more hidden units; nevertheless, performance degrades after a certain width.
+Experiments confirm that--- after a model achieves sufficient capacity\footnote{ We offer a formal notion of ``sufficient capacity'' in \cref{sec:dgp_sufficient_capacity}. }---\emph{width can become harmful to model fit and performance}.
+For nonparametric Deep GP, a width of 1 or 2 often achieves the best performance.
+Neural networks---because of their parametric nature---naturally require more hidden units before achieving optimal accuracy.
+Nevertheless, for Bayesian neural networks and conventional (optimized) neural networks trained with L2 regularization, performance degrades after a certain width.
 On small datasets ($N \leq 1000$) with low dimensionality, we find that models with $\leq16$ hidden units achieve best test set performance.
 On larger datasets like CIFAR10, this ``sweet spot'' occurs later (at $\approx 500$ hidden units for sufficiently deep models), yet performance degrades beyond this width.
-Our findings strongly suggest that narrower models have better inductive biases, and wide models perform well \emph{in spite of}---not because of---large width.
+We note that these trends do not necessarily hold for models that do not have a probabilistic interpretation--- i.e. optimized neural networks trained without (or nearly without) L2 regularization.
+Nevertheless, our findings suggest that narrower models have better inductive biases, and wide models perform well \emph{in spite of}---not because of---large width.